cookec98/Indivisible-Arkansas-Statistics/Readme.md

 **G. Consequences of breach of contract:**

-What procedures and penalties do you wish to implement in the case of &quot;slackers&quot; or team members who deviate from your Team Contract?
+What procedures and penalties do you wish to implement in the case of team members who deviate from your Team Contract?

   1. **Peer Evaluation:**** Our team will conduct peer evaluation as part of this project.**